gristlabs/grist-help/help/glossary.md

 one or many pages.
 And a single page can contain widgets for viewing (or editing) many tables.

-Pages can be [grouped](page-widgets.md#pages), with several "subpages" nested within a single page.
+Pages are listed in the document ([in the panel on the left](page-widgets.md#pages)).
+In this list, they may be rearranged and grouped, with several "subpages" nested within a single page.

 ## Widget